Last updated on May 1, 2023.

-I hesitate to even try to characterize what this website is now, but I think a fair assessment is that it’s a haphazard documentation of my own health experiments, as well as somewhere I can write about topics of interest in a more organized and helpful way (when I feel like it).
-And I reserve the right to rant cantankerously about things that I should probably stop getting so worked up over.
-I also reserve the right to overuse words like ‘cantankerously.’
+I hesitate to even try to characterize what this website is now, but I think a fair assessment is that it’s a haphazard documentation of my own health experiments, as well as somewhere I can write about topics of interest in a more organized and helpful way when the mood strikes.

-When I’m not sporadically shouting into the void of the internet, I like to read books that are too smart for me, play piano and guitar, and fix parts of my house that probably don’t need fixing.
+When I’m not sporadically shouting into the void of the internet, I like to read books that are too smart for me, play piano and guitar, walk in the woods, and fix parts of my house that probably don’t need fixing.

-For more about me, you can check out my post About Alyssa: Background, Biases, and Philosophy on Health and Disease.
+For more on how I think about health/disease (with a decade and a half of chronic illness experience under my belt), you can check out my post About Alyssa: Background, Biases, and Philosophy on Health and Disease.

 My YouTube channel has all my low-effort AGGA update videos.
 Sometimes I post book reviews on IG (hoping to do that more).